Young Living or doTERRA?

 Then you won't be surprised to know that we did this with essential oils as well.

-I purchased YL, doTERRA, Mountain Rose Herbs, Aura Cacia, and 2 other companies’ oils and did a little “Smell Challenge” with my not-so-specially-trained Smell Testing Panel (a.k.a. my family).
+I purchased Young Living, doTERRA, Mountain Rose Herbs, Aura Cacia, and 2 other companies' oils and did a little “Smell Challenge” with my not-so-specially-trained Smell Testing Panel (a.k.a. my family).

 We had a blind smell test of 3-5 brands of the same oil.

-In each instance, Young Living was singled out as having a chemical overtone.
+In each instance, Young Living was singled out as having a chemical (synthetic) overtone.

-I also bought a large kit of doTERRA’s oils to try them out against YL.
+Besides buying the Young Living Starter Kit, I also bought a large kit of doTERRA's oils to try them out against YL.
 I asked doTERRA reps and corporate employees tons of questions, and I even used their oils exclusively for awhile.
-(I have a big stash now.
-You want some at cost?
-Shoot me an email .)

-I really like their educational resources and their oils smell great.
+One thing I really like about doTERRA is their educational resources — and also, their oils smell great.